Non-Disclosure Agreements in 59 Seconds.

 The Downsides of NDAs

-While NDAs are useful, they’re not without drawbacks:
+While NDAs are useful, they’ve got drawbacks:

 1. Overuse in Deals: